-The RT-GPS transmitter is the same size, shape and weight of our RT transmitters, but inside we found a way to incorporate a tiny GPS receiver.
+The Turbo-GPS transmitter is the same size, shape and weight of our RT transmitters, but inside we found a way to incorporate a tiny GPS receiver.
 The RT-GPS learns where it is and then sends this data via radio frequency to a transceiver we call the Pocketlink.
 It is the PocketLink that in turn forwards this situational data it is receiving to our App on your iPhone or iPad via Bluetooth.
 At the same time, the RT-GPS is sending a beeping signal in the UHF band that can be received by the Field Marshall for regular direction-finding.

-The Turbo GPS communicates like the RT-GPS however when the transmitter stops hearing from the PocketLink it automatically kicks on the Turbo after 30 seconds of no contact.
+When the transmitter stops hearing from the PocketLink it automatically kicks on the Turbo after 30 seconds of no contact.
 This allows 2-3 times the range with very little impact to battery life making it capable of sending the GPS signal great distances using situational awareness and intelligent response.
 When the transmitters hears from the PocketLink again it will automatically turn off the Turbo Mode.

 ANTENNA AND ANTENNA PROTECTOR

 The GPS transmitters and system come with the standard set up which includes a regular antenna and antenna protector.
 These are great for smaller parrots or Macaws with mellower temperaments.
 For larger Macaws, multiple macaws and those who practice At Liberty flying we recommend the Upgraded option which includes a “heavy”/thicker antenna and a machined aluminum antenna protector.
 The aluminum antenna protector can resist the powerful bites of larger macaws.
 These metallic antenna protectors however may slightly reduce satellite signal reception up to 20%.